WICG/local-peer-to-peer/README.md

 # Local Peer-to-Peer API

-View proposals in the [EXPLAINER](EXPLAINER.md).
+View proposals in the [Local Peer-to-Peer API Explainer](EXPLAINER.md).

 ## Problem

+When transfer files to other devices or share files to friends or colleagues on the web in the same Wi-Fi environment, usually we have two following approaches with their limiations.

+1. The centralized service, member fee, long round trip through internet, data wastage, and privacy concern are the drawbacks to share files by using cloud storage service.

+2. Send the file directly through the WebRTC peer to peer on the web requires internet connection to communicate with WebRTC signaling server which establishes and manages the connections between devices.

+We need an optimized network path to use a local network connected by the devices for web applications.

 ## Introduction

-_Describe the challenge or problem on the web you are proposing we address._
+The Local Peer-to-Peer API enables supported mobile and desktop devices to transfer messages or files through close-range wireless communication on the web.

 [Read the complete Explainer](EXPLAINER.md).

-## Feedback (Choose One)
+## Feedback

-Please provide all feedback below.

-I welcome feedback in this thread, but encourage you to file bugs against [the Explainer](EXPLAINER.md).
+I welcome feedback in this thread, but encourage you to file bugs against the [Explainer](EXPLAINER.md).

-[explainer]: http://domain.tld/your/explainer.md "Local Peer-to-Peer API"